-The main sponsor of our Ordinalia Project is the charity St Just and District Trust
+The main sponsor of our Ordinalia Project is the charity St Just and District Trust, founded in 1997.

 As a community initiative, our project is supported by the Mayor and Deputy Mayor of St Just Town Council, by the creative faculties at Falmouth University, and by the talented actors, singers, makers and musicians of St Just.

 The St Just Ordinalia project is also supported by Sir Mark Rylance

 , actor, theatre director and playwright; Emma Rice

 , actress, director and theatre professional; and Michael Eavis CBE

 , creator of Glastonbury Festival.

 Below is an extract from Sir Mark Rylance's letter

 of 6th May 2019'I am delighted to support this visionary project, and lend my name to its promotion.
 I have always been an avid supporter of community theatre, and the benefit it brings, helping people to feel more confident, that they matter, and have a contribution to make, where they can be part of a larger wonderous and joyful thing.
 Ever since I created a performance at The Rollright Stone Circle in Warwickshire, I have been excited about the potential of our ancient sites for gathering a community in a profound experience of story, history and nature.
 Our culture is old and intimately connected to the land.
 A sense of belonging is the obtainable objective, belonging to something sustainable and unique.
 This must be one of the deepest satisfactions possible.

 This project is special in that the St Just community have already raised money for, and successfully produced the Ordinalia Cycle of plays from 2000 to 2004, and subsequently raised money for, and built, a backstage facility adjacent to the historic Plen an Gwari in St Just - the oldest working theatre in Britain, a project I supported at the time...........'